survivejs/webpack-book/manuscript/02_webpack_compared.md

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
 Browserify is a little easier to adopt than Webpack, and is, in fact, a good alternative to it.

+T> [Splittable](https://github.com/cramforce/splittable) is a Browserify wrapper that allows code splitting, supports ES6 out of the box, tree shaking, and more.

 ## Brunch

 ![Brunch](images/brunch.png)